arkivverket/py-objectstore/README.md

 Currently the API is implemented using Apache Libcloud and will only support a verified subset of Libcloud.

 The API is not meant for use outside the National Archieves.
 But for all means, go ahead.
-Its open source.
+It´s open source.

 ## Using this with Poetry.
 To add this to a Poetry project put something like this in your `pyproject.toml`